Human Supervisor Workload Prediction: Lag Horizon Selection: Conclusion

 \section{Conclusion}

 Two direct time series forecasting approaches predicted future workload states using historical workload estimates.
 Lag horizons were investigated to determine how much data is required for each prediction horizon, and when further historical information ceased to improve predictions.
 These findings suggest univariate predictions required longer lag horizons.
 Conversely, multivariate predictions' lag horizon may be set by the autocorrelation length or specific points of high seasonality.
-These workload prediction approaches using wearable sensors can better inform robot adaptation and may improve human-robot team performance in dynamic environments.
+These workload predictions will enable teleoperated systems to anticipate the human's internal resources in scenarios with communication delays and dropouts, and improve performance through workload-aware adaptations.